EndPointCorp/end-point-blog/2020/06/18/linux-development-in-windows-10-docker-wsl-2.html.md

 The extensions that we installed will allow us to use VS Code to work on code from within our WSL Ubuntu as well as from the container.
 Specifically, we want to connect VS Code to a container.
 There are a few ways to do this, but I will describe the one I think is the easiest, most convenient and “automagic” by fully leveraging the tools.

-Let’s begin by opening a terminal session into our WSL Ubuntu, which will show something like this:
+Let’s begin by opening a WSL Ubuntu terminal session, which will show something like this:

 ```bash
 Welcome to Ubuntu 20.04 LTS (GNU/Linux 4.19.104-microsoft-standard x86_64)